purescript/registry-dev/README.md

   Note: these are going to be sorted in ascending order according to [SemVer](https://semver.org) - when in doubt the sorting provided by [the `semver` package on NPM](https://www.npmjs.com/package/semver#comparison) is correct.
 - unpublished versions together with the reason for unpublishing
-- GitHub handles of package maintainers, so that we'll be able to contact them if any action is needed for any of their packages
+- GitHub usernames of package maintainers, so that we'll be able to contact them if any action is needed for any of their packages

 ## Package Sets